Superphysics Superphysics

 A syllogism is discourse in which, certain things being stated, something other than what is stated follows of necessity from their being so.

-I mean by the last phrase that they produce the consequence, and by this, that no further term is required from without in order to make the consequence necessary.
+• By this, no further term is required from outside in order to make the consequence necessary.

 A “perfect syllogism” needs nothing other than what has been stated to make plain what necessarily follows.